wp-plugins/crayon-syntax-highlighter/readme.txt

 3. Mixed Language Highlighting.

 == Changelog ==

+= 1.8.4
+* Added Scheme language thanks to https://github.com/harry75369
+* Overriden Language File elements are now put first in the CSS class name, so the extended element can override in a theme

 = 1.8.3 =
 * Added inline support for Crayons using the inline="true" attribute or even cooler with {php}...{/php} style tags.